BATTERY PARK/NEW YORK HARBOR

 A trip to the Big Apple is not complete without a visit to this historic spot and a ferry ride to Ellis Island, the Statue of Liberty, Governors Island or the best deal in the entire city of New York: a FREE ride on the Staten Island Ferry.
 Battery Park offers views of the Statue of Liberty, Ellis Island, Governors Island, and New Jersey.
 The park has a two-mile tree-lined promenade, which is ideal for taking in a leisurely view of the Statue of Liberty and the harbor.
-There are memorials here honoring American veterans, the 4,601 World War II servicemen who lost their lives in the Atlantic Ocean, Korean War veterans, American Merchant Marines, and the U.S. Coast Guard.
+There are memorials and monuments here honoring American veterans, the 4,601 World War II servicemen who lost their lives in the Atlantic Ocean, Korean War veterans, American Merchant Marines, and the U.S. Coast Guard.
 There's even a beautiful SeaGlass Carousel with fiberglass fish, a tribute to the original 1896 New York Aquarium once located here.

 President George Washington enjoyed walks and carriage rides along the Battery on the downtown cobblestoned streets during the time he lived in New York City when it was America's capital.
 The Battery was also a favorite spot of poet Walt Whitman and novelist Herman Melville.
 For almost 20 years, Melville was employed as Deputy Inspector No. 75 at the U.S. Custom Service, then located nearby at the Merchant's Exchange Building on Wall Street.
 In the first chapter of Moby Dick, the author gives this description of the Battery: